bignerdranch/AndroidCourseResources/errata/errata_1_1.md

     Organize your imports to resolve the references to DatePicker and CheckBox.

 There is no DatePicker in the listing, so the passage should not mention DatePicker at all.

+### Page 159 - Figure 8.6

+XML text in the child LinearLayout box doesn't show the required attribute `android:orientation="horizontal"`.
+Make sure to add it.
+The text talks about selecting horizontal from the palette, but if someone is typing in directly based on Figure 8.6 and don't include the require attribute they will get an error.

 ## Chapter 18: Context Menus and Contextual Action Mode